cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 #### Hide all answers

 By default answers are rendered on the site.
-If you want to hide all the answers, such that they are not rendered at all (e.g. during a course) you can edit the `_quarto.yml` file and turn this on:
+If you want avoid them from being rendered at all (e.g. during a course) you can edit the _quarto.yml file and turn this on:

 ```yml
 exercises: